Wednesday, 13 May 2020

-The team finished as beaten finalists once more in 1926-27 as they went down 2-1 to Glencairn, before ‘The Lang’ went on to win the Junior Cup back in 1937-38 after defeating Benburb 3-2.
+The team finished as beaten finalists once more in 1926-27, going down 2-1 to Glencairn with Waugh scoring the consolation goal, before ‘The Lang’ went on to win the Junior Cup in 1937-38 after defeating Benburb 3-2.
+Two Taylor goals and one from McGhie did the job at Hampden.

-Cambuslang lifted the West of Scotland Cup in 1959-60 as future Lisbon Lion Bobby Murdoch spending time in the side while on loan from Celtic.
-The success was just a taster for what was about to come as the 1960’s came to a close.
+Cambuslang lifted the West of Scotland Cup in 1959-60 as future Lisbon Lion Bobby Murdoch spent time as part of the side while on loan from Celtic.
+The team returned to the Junior Cup final in 1960-61, losing to Dunbar United in a replay and then again in 1963-64.
+Again, the final went to a second game before Johnstone Burgh won.

-The Junior Cup was won 1-0 at Hampden Park against Kirkintilloch Rob Roy in 1968-69.
-A third success in the same competition followed in 1970-71, as Newtongrange Star were defeated 2-1.
+The Junior Cup was won 1-0 at Hampden Park against Kirkintilloch Rob Roy in 1968-69 with a Nelson goal in front of over 32,000 fans.
+A third success in the same competition followed in 1970-71, as Newtongrange Star were defeated 2-1 with Paterson and Nelson netting the goals.

-The same season saw Rangers being crowned as Central League champions and more honours were to follow.
-In 1971-72 Cambuslang won the Junior Cup 3-2 against Bonnyrigg Rose after a replay, as well as defending the Central League title and lifting the West of Scotland Cup.
+The same season saw Rangers being crowned as Central League champions, with more honours to follow.
+In 1971-72, Cambuslang won the Junior Cup 3-2 against Bonnyrigg Rose after a replay, as well as defending the Central League title and lifting the West of Scotland Cup.
+Cummins, McCallum and Brown scored the goals that secured the big final at Hampden.

 The Central League and West of Scotland Cup were retained in 1972-73, but the side went down in the Junior Cup final following a 1-0 defeat to Irvine Meadow XI after two replays.
 The greatest ever Rangers player is said to be Willie McCallum, who starred during this time.

 Rangers regained their Super League First Division spot with a title win in 2003-04.
-However, they were relegated once again to the Central District First Division at the completion of the 2005-06 campaign.
+However, they were relegated once again to the Central District First Division after a poor show during the 2005-06 campaign.

-A third place finish in 2015-16 under manager Paul McColl won Rangers promotion back to the Central District First Division.
+A third-place finish in 2015-16 under manager Paul McColl won Rangers promotion back to the Central District First Division.
 The First Division title was lifted in 2016-17 as Rangers won successive promotions.
+However, all was not well off the pitch as financial difficulties blighted the club.

-Cambuslang Rangers FC will play in the SJFA West of Scotland Super League First Division in the 2017-18 season.
+Cambuslang Rangers FC will play in the West of Scotland League Second Division in the 2025-26 season.

 My visits